projectriff/riff/docs/riff_function.md

 ## riff function

-functions built from source using riff function buildpacks
+functions are built from source using riff function buildpacks

 ### Synopsis